 A childhood dream came true when he was asked to assist Gutzon Borglum at Mount Rushmore during the summer of 1939.
 Media reports about Korczak’s World’s Fair prize and work at Rushmore prompted Lakota Chief Henry Standing Bear to start writing to the sculptor, appealing to him to create a memorial to American Indians.
 The two eventually met and even toured potential carving sites.

 Back in Connecticut, Korczak spent two years carving his 13 1/2-foot Noah Webster Statue as a gift to West Hartford.
 The work drew national attention but embroiled the community and the sculptor in controversy, foreshadowing what was to come at Crazy Horse.
 At age 34, he volunteered for service in World War II.
 He landed on Omaha Beach and, later, was wounded.

-At war’s end he was invited to make government war memorials in Europe.
-But he had decided to accept the invitation of Chief Standing Bear and other project supporters and to dedicate the rest of his life to Crazy Horse Memorial.
+At war’s end, he was invited to make government war memorials in Europe.
+However, he decided to accept the invitation of Chief Standing Bear and other supporters and dedicated the rest of his life to Crazy Horse Memorial.

 KORCZAK Storyteller in Stone